 Are electric cars worth the cash?

-For some years now, the launch of all-electric cars with a compelling battery life and performance worthy of their internal-combustion cousins has piqued the interest of Luxembourg drivers.
+For some years now, the launch of pure electric cars with a compelling battery life and performance worthy of their internal-combustion cousins has piqued the interest of Luxembourg drivers.
 Electric cars are looking more appealing by the day and the environmental benefits are a given, but are they worth investment?
 Find out more with myLIFE!

 When it will cost you